fwong03/celery/docs/userguide/calling.rst

 :math:`(2 + 2) + 16 = 20`

-You can also cause a callback to be applied if task raises an exception (*errback*), but this behaves differently from a regular callback in that it will be passed the id of the parent task, not the result.
+You can also cause a callback to be applied if a task raises an exception (*errback*), but this behaves differently from a regular callback in that it will be passed the id of the parent task, not the result.
-This is because it may not always be possible to serialize the exception raised, and so this way the error callback requires a result backend to be enabled, and the task must retrieve the result of the task instead.
+This is because it may not always be possible to serialize the exception raised.
+Therefore, the error callback requires a result backend to be enabled, and the task must retrieve the result of the task instead.